Porsche 356SL: Detailed history of each chassis

-356/2-059 Coupe configured as SL at the rented Reutter facility in Zuffenhausen for the 1952 racing season.
-The chassis number was immediately changed to 055 so the license plate W24-3475 could be re-used.
-During the 1952 Mille Miglia it was used as a support car.
-After that it has had a long racing career starting at the 1952 Le Mans.
-In 1953 the car was modified with a lower and more aerodynamic roof which can still be seen in the Porsche museum Stuttgart where it is wearing chassis data plate 356/2-055.
-The location of the plate covers the stamped chassis number.
-This is the only 356/2 known to have had the 4-cam engine installed by the factory.

 356/2-060 was built for the 1952 racing season and was fitted with a higher roof to meet the Italian regulations.
 It first appeared in the 1952 Mille Miglia, in which it was driven by Giovanni Lurani and Konstantin Berkheim.
 They finished the race in 46th place overall and first in the GT class under 1500cc with a total time of 14h53m03".
 Unfortunately, this car finished its racing career just a month later when it was crashed by André Le Jamtel on the second lap of the Bol d'Or at the Montlhéry race track on June 8, 1952.
 The car was damaged beyond repair.

 356/2-061 This coupe was configured as a SL in Zuffenhausen in 1951 with chassis number 3004/A and was ordered by D'Ieteren Belgium on September 19, 1951.
 After appearing in the 1952 Brussels Auto Show it was sold to Max Thirion and raced extensively by his daughter Gilberte Thirion.
 It was the winner of the 1952 Liège-Rome-Liège Rally with starting number 81 and had a long and well documented racing career after that.
 It was the only 356/2 known to have had been modified to a mid-engine configuration.
 The car is in Belgium and being restored to its 1952 condition by its current owner.